DrugAbuse.com - Powered by American Addiction Centers

 What Is an Inpatient Rehab Program?

-Inpatient rehab programs offer structured, around-the-clock support and supervision for people struggling with drug and alcohol addiction.An inpatient drug or alcohol rehabilitation setting allows a person to live full-time at a treatment facility as they receive care and begin recovery.1
+Inpatient rehab programs offer structured, around-the-clock care, monitoring, and support for people struggling with drug and alcohol addiction.An inpatient alcohol rehab or inpatient drug rehab setting allows a person to live full-time at a treatment facility while they receive care and begin recovery.1

 • 24-hour supervision and support in a safe environment.